blockbridge/blockbridge-kb/guide/openstack/index.md

 QUICKSTART
 ==========

-{% include xxx.html content="'single-tenant mode' - need some help with the
-positioning here...
-Multi-cloud/single-cloud are good.
-But, to do multi-cloud, you need to use single-tenant, which sounds weird to my ears?" %}

 This is a quick reference for installing and configuring the Blockbridge Cinder driver in single-tenant mode.
 We recommend working through the installation in this order: